SDUM: A Scalable Deep Unrolled Model for Universal MRI Reconstruction: Experiments

-\textbf{Down-sampling depth.} We vary the number of down-sampling layers within each SDUM cascade with $T=6$.
-The number of down-sampling layers largely determines the model's performance ceiling, as it directly controls the receptive field size.
-As shown in Table~\ref{subtab:ab_downsample}, two layers provide the best balance between contextual coverage and spatial fidelity, achieving the highest PSNR (32.09 dB).
-Fewer layers hinder abstraction (training fails at one layer), while deeper hierarchies (three to four layers) lose fine texture fidelity.
-This supports our design choice of relatively shallow pyramids to preserve high-frequency anatomical detail.
+\textbf{Down-sampling depth.} We vary the number of down-sampling layers within each SDUM cascade with $T{=}6$.
+As shown in the DS block of \cref{tab:ablation}(b), two layers provide the best balance between contextual coverage and spatial fidelity (32.09~dB).
+Fewer layers hinder abstraction (training fails at one layer), while deeper hierarchies lose fine texture fidelity.

-\textbf{Single-cascade capacity.} To analyze intra-cascade scaling, we adjust network width (\ie, the number of channels) in encoder and decoder from 7.2M to 78.7M parameters while fixing $T{=}1$.
-Table~\ref{subtab:ab_single_cas} shows model performance improves steadily up to $\sim$42M parameters (PSNR 28.73 dB) but saturates thereafter.
-This suggests that depth $T$ (number of cascades) yields more efficient capacity scaling than width, motivating progressive cascade expansion as the preferred scaling axis.

-\textbf{CSME variants.} We compare using a single coil sensitivity map estimator (CSME) once at the network input versus distinct estimators per cascade.
-Table~\ref{subtab:ab_single_csm} shows that the multi-CSME configuration improves PSNR by ${+}0.51$~dB.
-Progressive sensitivity refinement helps correct motion and field-inhomogeneity errors, reinforcing the advantage of jointly learning CSMs and image priors in the unrolled framework.
+\textbf{CSME variants.} We compare using a single shared CSME versus per-cascade estimators.
+The CSME block in \cref{tab:ablation}(d) shows that the multi-CSME configuration improves PSNR by ${+}0.51$~dB, confirming the value of progressive sensitivity refinement.